Jewish Baseball Cards

 Click for answer

 These statistics were painstakingly compiled by Martin Abramowitz, who is the creator of the Jewish Major Leaguers card set.
-The numbers were first published in an article “The Making of a Card Set: American Jews in America’s Game” in the Fall/Winter 2003 edition of Heritage, the newsletter of the American Jewish Historical Society.
+Some of the stats were first published in an article “The Making of a Card Set: American Jews in America’s Game” in the Fall/Winter 2003 edition of Heritage, the newsletter of the American Jewish Historical Society.

 QuizzesnominationShopAbout JAHF